-In this paper, we propose the adaptive CUSUM algorithm for defending false data injection attack in smart grid networks.
-We successfully derive a detection model with considering the existence of the unknown, and then develop an analytical model that can guide us configure the detection system for performance guarantee based on the fundamental detection requirements.
-Our proposed scheme for smart grid state estimation composes two interleaved steps: i) introduces the unknown variable solver technique based on Rao Test, and ii) applies the multi-thread CUSUM algorithm for determining the possible existence of adversary as quickly as possible without violating the given constraints.
-Furthermore, we develop the Markov chain based analytical model to characterize the behavior of our proposed scheme.
-We can quantitatively study the system parameters to achieve the guaranteed detection performance in term of three fundamental metrics (E[FAR], E[MDR], and $E[T_D]$).
+In this paper, we have proposed the adaptive CUSUM algorithm for defending false data injection attacks in smart grid networks.
+We have successfully derived a detection model by considering the existence of the unknown and then developed an analytical model that can guide us configure the detection system for performance guarantee based on the fundamental detection requirements.
+Our proposed scheme for smart grid state estimation is composed of two interleaved steps: 1) introduces the unknown variable solver technique based on the Rao test and 2) applies the multithread CUSUM algorithm for determining the possible existence of adversary as quickly as possible without violating the given constraints.
+Furthermore, we have developed the Markov-chain-based analytical model to characterize the behavior of our proposed scheme.
+We can quantitatively study the system parameters to achieve the guaranteed detection performance in terms of three fundamental metrics (E[FAR], E[MDR], and $E[T_D]$).
 The analytical and numerical simulation results have shown that the proposed scheme is efficient in terms of detection accuracy and minimum detection delay.
 Overall, the proposed scheme is able to achieve the important objectives of smart grid security in terms of real-time operation and security requirement.

 In future work, we further investigate the optimality of a joint attack detection and state estimation in smart grid.
 When an attacker occurs in the power network, the ultimate objective of the network operator is beyond a reliable detection of the attack.
-In fact, detecting the attack will be used as an intermediate step towards obtaining a reliable estimate about the injected false data, which in turn facilitates eliminating the disruptive effects of the false data.
-Assuring good estimation performance is the core of estimation and detection problem in the smart grid networks.
-To account for the significance of estimation quality, we can define an estimation performance of measure and seek to the optimize it while ensuring satisfactory of the detection performance.
+In fact, detecting the attack will be used as an intermediate step toward obtaining a reliable estimate about the injected false data, which, in turn, facilitates eliminating the disruptive effects of the false data.
+Assuring good estimation performance is the core of the estimation and detection problem in the smart grid networks.
+To account for the significance of estimation quality, we can define an estimation performance of measure and seek to optimize it while ensuring satisfactory detection performance.
 The objective is to minimize the estimation-related cost subject to appropriate constraints on the tolerable levels of detection errors.
 This approach can provide the operator with the freedom to strike desired balance between estimation and detection qualities.
 Other future work can include the analysis of load/generation disruption and joint consideration with PMU.